The Complexity of Binary Matrix Completion Under Diameter Constraints: Conclusion

 \section{Conclusion}

-Together with the recent work of Eiben et al.~\cite{EGKOS19}, our work is seemingly among the first in the context of stringology that makes extensive use of Deza's theorem and sunflowers.
-While Eiben et al.~\cite{EGKOS19} achieved classification results in terms of parameterized (in)tractability, we conducted a detailed complexity analysis in terms of polynomial-time solvable versus NP-hard cases.
+Together with the recent work of Eiben et al.~\cite{EGKOS21,EGKOS22}, we are seemingly among the first in the context of stringology that make extensive use of Deza's theorem and sunflowers.
+While Eiben et al.~\cite{EGKOS21,EGKOS22} achieved classification results in terms of parameterized (in)tractability, we conducted a detailed complexity analysis in terms of polynomial-time solvable versus NP-hard cases.
 Figure~\ref{fig:results} provides a visual overview on our results for \textsc{Diameter Matrix Completion} (DMC), also spotting concrete open questions.

-Going beyond open questions directly arising from Figure~\ref{fig:results}, we remark that it is known that the clustering variant of \mc can be solved in polynomial time when the number of clusters is two and the matrix is complete \cite{GJL04}.
-Hence, a natural question arises whether our tractability results can be extended to this variant as well.
-Furthermore, we proved that there is a linear-time algorithm solving \mc when $\beta = 2$ and~$\alpha=0$ (\Cref{theorem:d2linear}).
-This leads to the question whether linear time is also possible for arbitrary (non-constant) alphabet size.
-Next, we are curious whether the phenomenon we observed in Theorem~\ref{theorem:aa+1} concerning the exponential dependence of the running time for $(\alpha, \alpha +1)$-\mc when $\alpha$ is even but independence of~$\alpha$ when it is odd can be further substantiated or whether one can get rid off the ``$\alpha$-dependence'' in the even case.
-In terms of standard parameterized complexity analysis, we wonder whether \mc is fixed-parameter tractable with respect to $\beta + k$.
-Note that $k \in \theta(\ell)$ in our NP-hardness proof for the case $\beta = 4$ (\Cref{theorem:d4nphard}).
+Going beyond open questions directly arising from Figure~\ref{fig:results}, we remark that it is known that the clustering variant of \mc{} can be solved in polynomial time when the number of clusters is two and the matrix is complete \cite{GJL04}.
+Hence, it is natural to ask whether our tractability results can be extended to this matrix completion clustering problem as well.
+Furthermore, we proved that there are polynomial-time algorithms solving \mc{} when $\beta \le 3$ and~$\alpha=0$ (\Cref{theorem:d2linear,theorem:d3polynomial}).
+This leads to the question whether these algorithms can be extended to matrices with arbitrary alphabet size.
+Next, we are curious whether the phenomenon we observed in Theorem~\ref{theorem:aa+1} concerning the exponential dependence of the running time for $(\alpha, \alpha +1)$-\mc{} when $\alpha$ is even but independence of~$\alpha$ when it is odd can be further substantiated or whether one can get rid of the ``$\alpha$-dependence'' in the even case.
+In terms of standard parameterized complexity analysis, we wonder whether \mc{} is fixed-parameter tractable with respect to $\beta + k$ (in our NP-hardness proof for the case $\beta = 4$ (\Cref{theorem:d4nphard}) we have $k \in \theta(\ell)$).
 Finally, performing a multivariate fine-grained complexity analysis in the same spirit as in recent work for \textsc{Longest Common Subsequence}~\cite{BK18} would be another natural next step.